risingwavelabs/clippy/clippy/book/src/lint_configuration.md

 ## `warn-on-all-wildcard-imports`
-Whether to allow certain wildcard imports (prelude, super in tests).
+Whether to emit warnings on all wildcard imports, including those from `prelude`, from `super` in tests, or for `pub use` reexports.

 **Default Value:** `false`